lobophf/udemy-java-test-course/README.md

 ```
 ### Test Logs:

-To show jacoco log, run the following command:
+To show the jacoco log, run the following command:
 ```
 ./gradlew clean build jacocoTestReport
 ```